 You just bought your first cheap SUP board.
 Now you’re curious how long you’ll have it.
 Given that costlier inflatable paddleboards have a lifespan of one to three years, if yours is inflatable but a bargain, expect maybe a year or two out of it, tops.

 Rigid paddleboards can last longer, but that may not be the case if you didn’t spend a lot of money on yours.
+If you’re interested in taking the plunge with a premium paddle board brand, check out Tim’s 2021 Best Paddle Board Brands guide.

 Can you patch a punctured inflatable paddleboard?